Best car breakdown cover

 Use our tried-and-tested haggling script to boost your chances of cutting your cover.

 1. 'I have received my renewal and would like to know why I'll be paying more this year.'

-Wait for their response.
-It's likely they'll mention that new customers are often offered introductory prices.
+Wait for the response.
+It's likely it will mention that new customers are often offered introductory prices.

 2. 'I have seen better deals from other providers than I'm currently getting with you.'

 Wait and see what the call handler says.
 If they don't offer to reduce your premium, you can push a little harder.